-THE doses of these medicines are calculated for men, so that half the quantity must in all cases be given to patients between ten and sixteen years of age.
-The names of all outward applications are printed in thick black type (as Alum, &c.) to distinguish them from medicines that are to be taken internally.
+The doses of these medicines are calculated for men, so that half the quantity should be in all cases given to children under sixteen years of age, and the names of all outward applications are printed in thick black type (as Alum, &c.) to distinguish them from medicines that are to be taken internally.